Draggie306/EditingCheatSheets/A Level/A Level OCR Geography H481: COMPLETE CHEAT SHEET.md

 *A slightly exaggerated visualisation of the present-day positions of the Appalachian Mountain range.
 [Thanks](https://www.reddit.com/r/interestingasfuck/comments/175gfgy/comment/k4mnpz4) to [u/dxrknxrth](https://www.reddit.com/user/dxrknxrth/) and [this](https://www.reddit.com/r/interestingasfuck/comments/175gfgy/the_appalachian_mountains_atlas_mountains/) Reddit post!*

-Geologic sequences and the apparent fit of the continents show that regions with similar geologies - such as the Appalachian Mountain Range in the USA but also the Scottish Highlands and Scandanavian Mountains - were once together.
+Geologic sequences and the apparent fit of the continents show that regions with similar geologies - such as the Appalachian Mountain Range in the USA but also the Scottish Highlands and Scandinavian Mountains - were once together.
 These mountains are of similar lithologies and composition, and they are also close to the ocean on all the continents.
 What's more is that many of these continents especially those on either side of the Atlantic looked like they could be joined: eastern Brazil fits almost perfectly into central Africa, and northern America aligns to an extent with Europe.

 ### Fossil evidence
-Aside from the geological evicence, there exists also biological evidence.
+Aside from the geological evidence, there exists also biological evidence.

 - *Glossopteris* was a fern with large seeds that could not be transported in the air.
-Bands of its fossilised remains have been found across the sountern continents and subcontinents, including Australia, Antarctica, India, Africa and South America.
+Bands of its fossilised remains have been found across the southern continents and subcontinents, including Australia, Antarctica, India, Africa and South America.
 This shows that the land must have been connected else the plant could not have spread.
 - *Mesosaurus* was a freshwater reptile that was native to southern Africa around 290mya.
 Its remains were also found in South America - implying that there was a lake in present-day South America and Africa that was joined together; this reptile could not have travelled over the salty ocean.